-APNewsBreak: Federal black lung fund in danger of drying up
+APNewsBreak: Coal tax cut endangers federal black lung fund

 The increase in younger black lung sufferers will put more pressure on the fund, as the industry continues to shrink.

-“I think people always thought they would get (black lung) if they worked long enough in the mines, but I think it’s a disease they thought would affect them at the end of their life, in their 70s or 80s,” Crum said .
+“I think people always thought they would get (black lung) if they worked long enough in the mines, but I think it’s a disease they thought would affect them at the end of their life, in their 70s or 80s,” Crum said.

 Amburgey says Trump reneged on his pledge to support miners.